Uniqueness of critical points of the second Neumann eigenfunctions on triangles

-\begin{thm} Let ${u}$ be a second Neumann eigenfunction in a triangle ${T}$ that is not an equilateral triangle.
+\begin{thm} Let ${u}$ be a second Neumann eigenfunction in a triangle ${T}$ that is not equilateral.
 Then ${u}$ has at most one non-vertex critical point.
-More precisely, \begin{enumerate}[label = $(\arabic*)$, start = 1] \item The non-vertex critical point of ${u}$ (if it exists) is unique, which is a saddle point and lies on the interior of the shortest side of ${T}$. \item The non-vertex critical point of ${u}$ exists if and only if ${T}$ is an acute triangle that is not a super-equilateral triangle. \item The nodal line $\mathcal{Z}({u})$ connects the interior of the two longest sides except ${T}$ is a super-equilateral triangle, for which $\mathcal{Z}({u})$ is the symmetric axis of the super-equilateral triangle. \item The global extrema of ${u}$ is attained at and only at the endpoints of the longest side. \item The eigenfunction ${u}$ is strictly monotone in the fixed direction that is perpendicular to the shortest side. \item As a by product, it is shown directly that the second Neumann eigenfunction is unique (up to multiplying by a constant). \end{enumerate} \end{thm}
+More precisely, \begin{enumerate}[label = \rm(\arabic*), start = 1] \item The non-vertex critical point of ${u}$ (if it exists) is unique, is a saddle point, and lies in the interior of the shortest side of ${T}$. \item A non-vertex critical point of ${u}$ exists if and only if ${T}$ is an acute triangle that is not superequilateral. \item ${u}$ vanishes at a vertex if and only if ${T}$ is superequilateral (with ${u}$ antisymmetric with respect to the symmetry axis of ${T}$); otherwise (i.e., when ${T}$ is not superequilateral), the nodal line of ${u}$ connects interior points of the two longest sides. \item The global extrema of ${u}$ are attained at and only at the endpoints of the longest side. \item The eigenfunction ${u}$ is strictly monotone in the direction orthogonal to the shortest side of the triangle. \item As a byproduct, the second Neumann eigenfunction is unique (up to multiplication by a constant). \end{enumerate} \end{thm}

-In the case of an equilateral triangle, the eigenfunction space associated with the second Neumann eigenvalue has two dimensions.
-Property \ref{eqit1a} remains true, and more details are put in \autoref{rmk-45} below.
+The result is illustrated in \autoref{fig1}.
+For an equilateral triangle, the second Neumann eigenspace is two-dimensional, and Properties~\ref{CGY0102ita}-\ref{CGY0102ite} continue to hold with minor adjustments reflecting the equal side lengths and the multiplicity of the eigenvalue; see \autoref{rmk65} for details.